| Explore Your choices

 Our CPE training integrates religious perspectives, personal experiences and behavioral sciences with the realities of pastoral care.
 The program is designed for those who work, or seek to work, with people facing life-changing events.

 A fundamental part of Charles E. Smith Life Communities’ mission is to respect the personal choices, beliefs and dignity of all.
-The curriculum teaches students to minister to patients, families and team members of all backgrounds and provides students with educational and emotional support through individual supervision and peer group seminars.
+The curriculum teaches students to minister to patients, families and associates of all backgrounds and provides students with educational and emotional support through individual supervision and peer group seminars.

 National Institutes of Health Hospice and Palliative Medicine Fellowship